The Wildlife Damage Compensation program has two major components — compensation for crop damage and compensation for livestock predation.

 Livestock are ineligible if death or injury to the livestock occurs on public lands such as provincial or federal parks, public shooting grounds, or wildlife management areas.

 Costs & Coverage

 This program pays a portion of damage caused to eligible agricultural products (including eligible honey and leafcutter bee products).
-Compensation is based on crop quality and the crop's current dollar value as established by MASC.
+Compensation is based on crop quality and the crop's current AgriInsurance dollar value as established by MASC.
+Crops with Contract Price Option (CPO) coverage will receive compensation according to the AgriInsurance dollar value, not the CPO blended dollar value.
 For contaminated products, you are compensated for either the lost value of the product or the cost of mechanically removing the contaminants.

-Compensation for wildlife losses is 90%.
+Compensation for wildlife losses is 90% (45% for extended grazed forages).
 The cost of the compensation above 80% is funded solely by the Province of Manitoba.